-Death and his brother are in my garden again,
+Death is in my garden again,

 Does death have a sweetheart?
 I wonder.

 A beautiful woman who he woos and waters with my love?

 He gathers my blossoms into a beautiful bouquet

 To gift to the one who holds him closest.

 She presses his dead heart to her breast with one hand

 The bouquet that surmises my life with the other.